-Monthly production of minerals: Although these three agencies as stated above are mandated to govern the resources mentioned against them, the IBM collects, consolidates and publishes the data on monthly production of minerals.
+Monthly production of minerals : Although these three agencies as stated above are mandated to govern the resources mentioned against them, the IBM collects, consolidates and publishes the data on monthly production of minerals.
 IBM maintains a fully computerized database on National Mineral Inventory of 71 minerals.
 The publication 'Monthly Statistics of Mineral Production' for a month gives provisional figures for that month and the revised figures for the previous month.
-Similarly, the latest cumulative figures of production beginning from April of the year up to the current month are also published in the current issue of the Monthly Statistics of Mineral Production along with figure for the corresponding period of the previous year.
-Similar information on monthly production of crude oil and natural gas are also available in the website of Ministry of Petroleum & Natural Gas.
+Similarly, the latest cumulative figures of production beginning from April of the year up to the current month are also published in the current issue of the Monthly Statistics of Mineral Production of crude oil and natural gas are also available in the website of Ministry of Petroleum & Natural Gas.